BOI Reporting No Longer Required for Businesses Created in U.S.

 Correct your report within 30 days after becoming aware of the inaccuracy (or having reason to know of it).

-What to do if the information you report changes
+What if the information you report changes?

 If your company or beneficial owner information changes (e.g., new CEO), you must update your BOI report.